levisurely/levguilded/Astroids Game/README.md

 Hey!
-Ever wanted to play that astroids game on guilded?
+Ever wanted to play that asteroids game?
 Well uh...here lol.
-Play Erik Andersson's Astroids on guilded and destroy it!
+Play Erik Andersson's Astroids on and destroy it!
 All Credits to Erik Andersson btw.